Anthony Edwards NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Anthony Edwards Insights vs. the Nuggets

-- Edwards' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.
+- This season, Anthony Edwards has made 8.9 shots from the floor per game, which accounts for 20.1% of his team's total makes.

-- The Nuggets give up 112.5 points per game, eighth-ranked in the league.
+- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the NBA.

-- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per contest.

-- The Nuggets are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per game.
+- Allowing 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.

 Anthony Edwards vs. the Nuggets